Bhpsngum/starblast-modding/README.md

 * Includes new features and events that doesn't exist in the original Modding
 * Regularly updates to catch up with latest Starblast server updates and bugs fixes

+## Credits
+* Thanks Caramel#8789 for making the banner for this npm.

 ## Installation
 **Node.js >= 16.6.0 and NPM >= 6.0.0 are required.**